outpaddling/LPJS/README.md

 between nodes.
 This requires all nodes to have a shared munge key file.
 THE MUNGE KEY FILE MUST BE KEPT SECURE AT ALL TIMES ON ALL NODES.
-Use secure procedures to distribute it to all nodes, ensuring that it is never visible to unauthorized users, even for a moment.
+Use secure procedures to distribute it to all nodes, ensuring that it is never visible to anyone except the systems manager, even for a moment.

 If utilizing publicly accessible computers as compute nodes, you might consider running LPJS inside a virtual machine,